Post job

 A protective officer is in charge of preventing theft and damages in stores and other establishments.
 Among their responsibilities include monitoring alarm systems and surveillance cameras, patrolling areas, keeping an eye on suspicious activities and behavior, developing strategies to enforce security protocols, and responding to distress.
 There are also instances where they must conduct inspections and produce reports.
 Furthermore, as a protective officer, it is essential to coordinate with law enforcement should the situation require.

 These skill sets are where the common ground ends though.
-A security agent responsibility is more likely to require skills like "safety oversight," "hotel guests," "aoa," and "front desk."
-Whereas a protective officer requires skills like "patients," "criminal justice," "vehicle inspections," and "security industry."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a security agent are more likely to require skills like "safety oversight," "hotel guests," "aoa," and "front desk."
+On the other hand, a job as a protective officer requires skills like "patients," "criminal justice," "vehicle inspections," and "security industry."
+As you can see, what employees do in each career varies considerably.

 An officer is responsible for managing the daily operations of the assigned area, ensuring its peace and security by monitoring and reporting unusual and suspicious activities.
 Officers are the ones enforcing strict safety protocols and procedures to maintain the order within the premises.
 They also coordinate with law enforcement agencies in conducting appropriate investigations for any violating cases.
 An officer must be highly-knowledgeable of the law policies, as well as possessing excellent leadership skills to manage the members under the officer's patrol.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that security agent responsibilities requires skills like "english language," "loss prevention," "safety oversight," and "federal regulations."
-But an officer might use skills, such as, "powerpoint," "law enforcement agencies," "financial statements," and "hr."
+For example, resumes show us that security agent responsibilities requires skills like "english language," "loss prevention," "safety oversight," and "federal regulations."
+But an officer might use other skills in their typical duties, such as, "powerpoint," "law enforcement agencies," "financial statements," and "hr."

-On the topic of education, officers earn higher levels of education than security agents.
-In general, they're 7.0% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.
+Officers earn higher levels of education than security agents in general.
+They're 7.0% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

 Public relations assistants are professionals who are responsible for creating and distributing promotional materials to help clients increase their public image and awareness of their products and services.
 These assistants are required to help develop and distribute public relations materials such as brochures, pamphlets, newsletters, and sell sheets.
 They must handle all the communications of their clients to the public by supervising social media content, press releases, and emails.
 Public relations assistants must also gather materials to be used in trade shows or client presentations.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a security agent is likely to be skilled in "customer service," "english language," "loss prevention," and "safety oversight," while a typical armed guard is skilled in "cash management," "national security," "law enforcement," and "traffic control."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a security agent is likely to be skilled in "customer service," "english language," "loss prevention," and "safety oversight," while a typical armed guard is skilled in "cash management," "national security," "law enforcement," and "traffic control."

-Armed guards are known to earn similar educational levels when compared to security agents.
-Additionally, they're 2.5% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.
+Armed guards earn the highest salary when working in the non profits industry, where they receive an average salary of $40,152.
+Comparatively, security agents have the highest earning potential in the hospitality industry, with an average salary of $37,992.armed guards typically earn similar educational levels compared to security agents.
+Specifically, they're 2.5% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between security agents and public safety officers, there are some differences that are important to note.
 For one, a security agent might have more use for skills like "english language," "safety oversight," "federal regulations," and "hotel guests."
-Meanwhile, some public safety officers might include skills like "patients," "motor vehicle," "criminal justice," and "traffic control" on their resume.
+Meanwhile, some responsibilities of public safety officers require skills like "patients," "motor vehicle," "criminal justice," and "traffic control. "